Skip to content

 • Chunks are content-defined, so inserting or modifying data in the middle of a large file can still keep many neighboring chunks reusable

-• Chunk files are stored independently and deduplicated globally, just like direct blobs
+• Chunk payloads are stored in pack entries and deduplicated globally

 Chunk group is an ordered list of chunks used to reduce metadata fan-out for a chunked blob